 For those reasons, we conduct bi-annual low cost rabies clinics for the community.
-We help vaccinate hundreds of animals each year.

-Last year, the National Humane Society recognized our achievements with a $20,000 grant to continue our work.
+Previously the National Humane Society recognized our achievements with a $20,000 grant to continue our work.

 A large portion of the money went directly into the Bossier City Animal Shelter to purchase new cat enclosures.